 Like the endocrine system, the ECS plays an essential role in maintaining homeostasis.
 It is composed of chemicals called endocannabinoids, which act as chemical messengers.
 Like hormones, endocannabinoids bind with cell receptors to induce various responses throughout the body.

 These receptors are called cannabinoid receptors, and the best-known examples are CB1 and CB2.
 There is a high concentration of CB1 receptors in the brain, including the pituitary gland and hypothalamus.

 It appears the ECS is especially active in the hypothalamus, leading experts to hypothesize it could be involved in hormone release.
-This could include regulating processes such as appetite, energy balance, reproduction, and the stress response.
+This could include regulating processes such as appetite, energy balance, reproduction, and stress response.

 According to the World Health Organization, evidence on how CBD affects hormones is mixed.
 Some studies suggest that it has an impact, while others have found it does not.
-The results seem to depend upon which hormone the studies were testing and their methodology.
+The results depend upon which hormone the studies were testing and their methodology.